d-bl/GroundForge/docs/help/index.md

 Feature 31 in the DKV [pattern] "Binche Kompakt" was previously published in "Kant" issue 2002/2.
 Anne-Marie Verbeke-Billiet puts four variations of sometimes lost Binche grounds in historical context.

-Nowhere a strong close up for the challenging ground asked for a thread diagram generated out of a doable pair diagram.
+Nowhere a strong close up for the challenging ground.
+That asked for a thread diagram generated out of a doable pair diagram.

-The [interactive] pattern (slow on tablet an phones) allows for the variations below by dropping stitches and/or using turning stitches.
+Dropping stitches in the [interactive] pattern (slow on tablet an phones) and/or using turning stitches can render the variations below.
-Note the one or two grey symbols in the upper diagrams, they represent the dropped stitches.
+Note the one (center) or two (top and bottom) grey symbols in the upper diagrams, they represent the dropped stitches.
+[Many](nrs) more are possible.

 ![](images/kompakt-31.png)